clarkandrew/GitSmart/README.md

 1. **Observations**:
    - The `README.md` file has been modified to update an image link.
-   - Specifically, the `C0MIT Overview Image` source has changed from `assets/comit.png` to `assets/no-bg.png`.
+   - Specifically, the `GitSmart Overview Image` source has changed from `assets/comit.png` to `assets/no-bg.png`.
    - A new file, `no-bg.png`, has been added to the `assets` directory.
    - The nature of the change suggests a visual update, potentially for aesthetic or branding reasons.